ACLS Updates: Coronavirus (COVID-19) Information

 - All library users, regardless of fine balance will continue to be able to access digital collections and resources.

 The Allegany County Library System is committed to ensuring the health and safety of our patrons, staff, and community.
-We have implemented these enhanced safety measures for Phase 6 of reopening:
+We have implemented these enhanced safety measures during reopening:

 - Hand sanitizer will be available throughout the open areas of the library.